tsainez/tsainez.github.io/_posts/2020-07-18-dedicated-minecraft.md

 Now it's time to download all the files necessary to create a server.

 1. Install Java.
 This can be done by running `apt-get default-jre`.
 	- If you encounter errors, try running any of these commands.
 These are what is suggested by the system.
-It can be helpful to read error messages —even if it takes a while to pick out what they are really saying.
+It can be helpful to read error messages, even if it takes a while to pick out what they are really saying.
 		- `sudo apt-get update`
 		- `sudo apt-get install --fix-missing`
 		- `sudo apt-get install openjdk-6-jre-headless`